Welcome

 SQE1 Syllabus

-For SQE1, you are required to understand the role of chancel repair searches as part of pre-contract due diligence in property transactions.
-As you revise this topic, focus on:
+For SQE1, you are required to understand the role of chancel repair searches as part of pre-contract due diligence in property transactions, with a focus on the following syllabus points:

 • The legal basis and historical context of chancel repair liability